 It is important to hire an employment lawyer to navigate these types of clauses, whether you are an employee or employer.
 Call Monkhouse Law today for a free 30 minute consultation.

-About the Author: Samantha Lucifora is an associate lawyer at Monkhouse Law where she aids employers and employees in navigating workplace issues, including terminations, human rights and disability law.
+About the Author: Samantha Lucifora is an Employment Lawyer and Senior Associate at Monkhouse Law where she aids employers and employees in navigating workplace issues, including terminations, human rights and disability law.